torpago/mqt-client/docs/Fee.md

 ### NewFee

-`func NewFee(amount float32, createdTime time.Time, currencyCode string, lastModifiedTime time.Time, name string, token string, ) *Fee`
+`func NewFee(amount decimal.Decimal, createdTime time.Time, currencyCode string, lastModifiedTime time.Time, name string, token string, ) *Fee`

 NewFee instantiates a new Fee object
 This constructor will assign default values to properties that have it defined,